Liverpool Overhead Railway: Origins and construction

-The structure was to be made of wrought iron girders a nominal 16 ft above the roadway.
+The structure was to be made of wrought iron girders, positioned a nominal 16 ft above the roadway.
 A total of 567 spans were erected, most being 50 ft long.
 The standard gauge railway was laid on longitudinal timbers on the elevated sections.

 Four bridges were constructed to cross wider streets.
 Hydraulic lifting sections were provided at Brunswick, Sandon and Langton Docks to allow goods access to the docks.
-To allow shipping access to the Leeds and Liverpool Canal, at Stanley Dock a bridge was replaced by a combined lifting and swing bridge, the lower lifting section carrying the road and goods railway.
+To allow shipping access to the Leeds and Liverpool Canal, at Stanley Dock a bridge was replaced by a combined lifting-and-swing bridge, the lower lifting section carrying the road and goods railway.

 At Bramley-Moore Dock, the railway dropped to road level to pass under the Lancashire and Yorkshire Railway (L&YR) coal tip branch.
-As the gradient was 1 in 40 this was known as the switchback.
+As the gradient was 1 in 40, this was known as the switchback.

 Originally the conductor rail was placed between the rails, energised at 500–525 volts DC.
 The power was supplied by a generating station at Bramley-Moore Dock that received its coal directly from the Lancashire & Yorkshire Railway branch line which passed above.
 Special lightweight passenger cars were designed with each having a driving motor car; one bogie was powered with a single 60 hp motor.
 They were placed on the track in the switchback section.

 The finished railway ran between Alexandra Dock and Herculaneum Dock, though the line extended another half a mile (0.5 mi) north of Alexandra Dock station to the carriage sheds and workshops; no land closer to the station had been available.
 At the time of opening in February 1893, the railway had cost £510,000 and used a total of 25,000 tons of iron and steel.